Do you want to allow authors to revise published posts in WordPress?

 Revision Manager will now override the original post and delete the duplicate in the WordPress dashboard.

 We hope this article helped you learn how to allow authors to revise published posts in WordPress.
-You may also want to see our guide on how to make money online blogging with WordPress or see our expert picks for the best SEO plugins and tools that you should use.
+You may also want to see our expert picks of the best Gutenberg block plugins for WordPress and our guide on how to add multi-column content in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.